No current photos for this model, please get in touch if you can help...

 General Construction Notes for Wellmade Ltd:

 Radios made for Johns in the 30's were often available in AC, DC or Battery.
-DC, because large tracts of Auckland (where Johns and Wellmade were situated) were powered from DC plants.
+The inclusion of DC power options was because large tracts of Auckland (where Johns and Wellmade were situated) were supplied by DC power generation.